pooja-da-rathod/Maven-Analytics-Pizza-Sales-using-BI-tool-PowerBI/README.md

 **Business Understanding**

+A Pizza Chain needed an executive-level business intelligence (BI) solution to track key performance indicators (KPIs) and analyze data from various sources.

 I tried to answered some questions posed by Maven Analytics to be able to answer:

 * What days and times do we tend to be busiest?